pohly/syncevolution/README.rst

                 username=123456@example.com \
                 "password=!@#ABcd1234" \
                 target-config@webdav

-TODO: take host name from username in this case, to satisfy GNOME keyring.
-Currently one gets:
-[ERROR 00:00:09] sync password for target-config@foobar: cannot store password in GNOME keyring, not enough attributes (user=123456@example.com).
-Try setting syncURL or remoteDeviceID if this is a sync password.

    # B) Explicitly specify collections (from server documentation or --print-databases).
    #    The 'calendar' and 'addressbook' names are the ones expected by the sync config